LaurethTeX/Clustering/python-spectralClustering.md

 with ‘kmeans’ spectral clustering will cluster samples in the embedding space using a kmeans algorithm whereas ‘discrete’ will iteratively search for the closest partition space to the embedding space.

-The changes I made to the example program are these,
+The changes I made to the example program are these, (full program is available [here](https://github.com/LaurethTeX/Clustering/blob/master/ClusterTestPy.py))
 ```python
 import pyfits